shadowctrl/TeleDis/Readme.md

 A Next.js app uses server-side rendering to power a bot connecting Telegram and Discord.
 It fetches Telegram messages via API ([Long Pooling Method](https://en.wikipedia.org/wiki/Push_technology#Long_polling)), forwards them to Discord using webhooks, ensuring real-time sync.
 Seamless platform interaction without switching.

+Additionally, the app features a web UI with a live dashboard for monitoring message flow and settings configuration for managing bot preferences and integrations.

 ## Features

 - Live Dashboard & Settings